jackovsky8/vue-sync-data/README.md

 - Function // You receive newValue as first Argument and return Boolean

 proto:
-- required for type Object
+- required when type Object
 - Object of watchers
 ```